cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 `Seurat` object can be accessed through the following [link](https://zenodo.org/record/4438620).

-## Using Beyondcell
+## Using beyondcell
-For a correct analysis with **Beyondcell**, users should follow these steps:
+For a correct analysis with **beyondcell**, users should follow these steps:

- 1. Read a single-cell or a ST object
+ 1. Read a single-cell or an ST object
  2. Compute the Beyondcell Scores (BCS)
  3. Compute the Therapeutic Clusters (TCs)
     * Check the clustering and look for unwanted sources of variation